 There are also some terrific Mayan sites inland from the coast.
 The ruins at Caracol are some of the finest in Central America.

-Whilst backpacking Belize, if you are not a vegetarian – and fuck it even if you are – you absolutely must eat lobster on one of the islands.
+Whilst backpacking Belize, you absolutely must eat lobster on one of the islands.
 This beautiful, fresh seafood delight will have a little party on your taste buds for less than half the price of the States.
-Mmmmmm, you delicious little langouste – I miss you!

 The country is so rich in amazing things to experience.
 You can try artisanal coffee, chow down on the world’s best tamales (shh don’t tell Mexico!), and experience some of the best hikes in the world in their national parks of volcanoes and jungles.